4L4N4F/mini-ETL-ApplicationTracker/README.md

 ## 📊 Dashboard & Analysis

-A **Looker Studio dashboard** was developed to visualize and analyze patterns in the data, focusing on:
+A Looker Studio dashboard was developed to visualize and analyze patterns in the data.
-- skill frequency and co-occurrence
-- platform trends and job categories
-- time-based posting dynamics

 The dashboard connects directly to the Google Sheets dataset through an automated update pipeline.

 ## 🪜 Next Steps
 - Add AI-based parsing of job descriptions